Whether you own 10 acres or 200 acres, or even a lot in town, you have opportunities to steward your land.

 This is just a short list of resources for landowners, and each has links to others.
 If you’re not sure what, if any, active stewardship or management might work on your land, start with this list and you may find practices and funding that connect you to your land in new and exciting ways.
 Forests, streams, lakes and wildlife don’t stop at boundaries, and we all play a role in stewardship, whatever happens on our own land.

-You’re welcome to join the CLC on some of our stewardship days to see how the CLC has been using some of these great resources!
+You’re welcome to join CLC on some of our stewardship days to see how we have been using some of these great resources!

 Banner: Kristina Folcik